creativetechnologylab/interactive-typography-opentype-p5/README.md

-Certainly, let's deepen the technical aspect of the README, while aligning it closely with your original code commentary.
-I'll also aim to maintain the style of a Medium article, focusing on providing a more thorough understanding of how the script works.

----

-# Advanced Generative Typography with p5.js and opentype.js
+# Generative Typography with p5.js and opentype.js

 ## Introduction